Jim Zammillo (Ret.)

 Ponte Nuovo Consulting, LLC

-Mr. Zammillo became part of the FFLGuard Program in 2011.
-As the principal of Ponte Nuovo Consulting, a consulting firm dedicated to work within the firearms industry with a focus on promoting public safety, Mr. Zammillo serves as FFLGuard’s Director of Client Compliance.
+Mr. Zammillo became part of the FFLGuard Program in 2011 and retired from the Program in 2022.
+As the principal of Ponte Nuovo Consulting, a consulting firm dedicated to work within the firearms industry with a focus on promoting public safety, Mr. Zammillo now serves as FFLGuard’s Director of Client Compliance, Emeritus.
 His consulting work comes after a 42-year career at the ATF in various capacities.

 In January 2003, Mr. Zammillo was appointed Chief, Firearms Programs Division within the BATF.
 In this capacity, he was responsible for all of BATF’s firearms programs including the Integrated Violence Reduction Strategy and the BATF’s integration of this as a component of Project Safe Neighborhood.
 He was also responsible for oversight of the National Firearms Act, Brady, NIBIN, Firearms Technology and International Branches while serving in this role.